Demystified: What Is DE&I in Education?

 Ways to Improve DEI Programs in Schools

-To improve DEI education, school leaders and staff need to collectively come together to understand that it will be an ongoing journey.
-It is not a matter of implementing a single initiative or box to check; it is a continuous commitment to partnership, iteration and equity.
+To improve DEI education, school leaders and staff all need to understand that it is an ongoing journey.
+It is not a matter of implementing a single initiative or box to check — it is a continuous commitment to partnership, iteration and equity.
 Some of the ways school officials can improve DEI programs include:

-• Developing a DEI plan that is tailored and context-specific to the school’s needs
+• Developing a tailored DEI plan that is context-specific to the school’s needs

 • Implementing DEI training for school staff

-• Appointing a dedicated DEI point person to hold everyone accountable
+• Appointing a dedicated DEI leader to hold people accountable

 • Hosting forums to collect feedback